 Ground floor studio apartment, located on the edge of the village of Stoney Middleton, which is steeped in local history and a great base to explore the Peak District.
 Sleeps 2

 The living space offers 2 comfy chairs and Smart TV.
 There is a dining table that seats 2.
+French doors open out to an open terrace with table and chairs.

 Our standard arrival and departure times are: